Te panonitanga o te pokapū o Ōtāhuhu

 Key project outcomes

-- Create gathering spaces by upgrading Criterion Square, and new gateway spaces on Great South Road.
+- Gathering spaces created by upgrading Criterion Square, and new gateway spaces on Great South Road

-- Integrate cultural and historic narratives into the design.
+- Integrated cultural and historic narratives into the transformation features

-- Improve safety for pedestrians by adding signals to the Princes Street intersection.
+- Improved safety for pedestrians by adding signals to the Princes Street intersection

 - Improved quality of stormwater runoff through the use of rain gardens.